Please take a minute to read through the frequently asked questions below. You can also use the search bar on the top right with keywords/phrases.

-4: Will my steering wheel buttons still work?
+1e: Will my steering wheel buttons still work?

 Yes.
 Plug and play.

-No, the DSP is a propriatory integrated system, the display on the dashboard is just a control unit and display, the amp, radio and all its functions are actually housed in the trunk.
+The DSP is a proprietary integrated system, the display on the dashboard is just a control unit and display, the amp, radio and all its functions are actually housed in the trunk.
 Because of its closed nature you cannot remove a part of the system and expect it to still operate.

-The second option is to bypass the factory amp altogether and install an aftermarket amp.
+The second option was to bypass the factory amp altogether and install an aftermarket amp.
 This option is desirable if you want to upgrade your sound at the same time that you upgrade your head unit.

 There is a television tuner available but it is a separate accessory.
 At this point there is only a tuner available for DVB-T markets (Europe and Australia primarily).

-8: Do I need anything else?
+1i: Do I need anything else?

-9: Where can I get these cables?
+1j: Where can I get these USB and auxiliary cables?

-10: I have an early E46/E39 with the "powered" antenna, Will my radio work?
+1k: I have an early E46/E39 with the "powered" antenna, Will my radio work?

-11: What do these labels mean on the USBs and which ones should I use?
+2a: What do these labels mean on the USBs and which ones should I use?

-The DVD USB is used to play music/videos/pictures off a USB flash drive and is one of the selectable sources for the dynavins regular player interface.
+The DVD USB is used to play music/videos/pictures off a USB flash drive and is one of the selectable sources for the Dynavins regular player interface.
 It is also used to update the firmware.

 The GPS USB is used to connect to the windows board for things like the Wifi or 3G modem or the windows media player embedded in the windows menus.

-12: Do I need to ground the "park" wire to make video work while the car is in motion?
+2b: Do I need to ground the "park" wire to make video work while the car is in motion?

-No, there is a setting in the radio menu called "brake," Turn it off.
+No, there is a setting in the radio menu called "brake."
+Turn it off.

-13: My Dynavin is very loud and does not seem to have much volume adjustment.
+2c: My Dynavin is very loud and does not seem to have much volume adjustment.